KillerOfPie/upkg/README.md

 ## The Rosetta Stone

-The famous Arch Linux's **Pacman Rosetta** gave me the idea of this tool, I wrote it several years later.
+The famous Arch Linux's **Pacman Rosetta** gave me the idea for this tool.
+I wrote it several years later.
-But above all: that weird syntax of basic commands on Arch (pacman).
+Above all: that weird syntax for basic commands on Arch Linux (pacman) mainly motivated me

 > see here: https://wiki.archlinux.org/index.php/Pacman/Rosetta